jayo-exe/JayoVRCBridge/README.md

 ##### Eyes Closed Amount

 Trigger Name: `_xjvb_eyeClosed`
 text1 Value Socket: string representation of a float between 0.0 and 1.0 indicating how closed the eyes are

 ##### Set Eyes Center Pitch Yaw

 Trigger Name: `_xjvb_eyePitchYaw`
-text1 Value Socket: string representation of a float for the pitch of the eye gaze text2 Value Socket: string representation of a float for the yaw of the eye gaze
+text1 Value Socket: string representation of a float for the pitch of the eye gaze
+text2 Value Socket: string representation of a float for the yaw of the eye gaze

 ##### Set Eyes Center Pitch Yaw Dist

 Trigger Name: `_xjvb_eyePitchYawDist`
-text1 Value Socket: string representation of a float for the pitch of the eye gaze text2 Value Socket: string representation of a float for the yaw of the eye gaze text3 Value Socket: string representation of a float for the distance of the eye gaze
+text1 Value Socket: string representation of a float for the pitch of the eye gaze
+text2 Value Socket: string representation of a float for the yaw of the eye gaze
+text3 Value Socket: string representation of a float for the distance of the eye gaze

 ##### Set Eyes Center Vector

 Trigger Name: `_xjvb_eyeCenterVec`
-text1 Vale Socket: string representation of the X coordinate of the gaze vector text2 Vale Socket: string representation of the Y coordinate of the gaze vector text3 Vale Socket: string representation of the Z coordinate of the gaze vector
+text1 Value Socket: string representation of the X coordinate of the gaze vector
+text2 Value Socket: string representation of the Y coordinate of the gaze vector
+text3 Value Socket: string representation of the Z coordinate of the gaze vector

 ##### Set Eyes Center Vector Full

 Trigger Name: `_xjvb_eyeCenterVecFull`
-text1 Vale Socket: string representation of the X coordinate of the gaze vector text2 Vale Socket: string representation of the Y coordinate of the gaze vector text3 Vale Socket: string representation of the Z coordinate of the gaze vector
+text1 Value Socket: string representation of the X coordinate of the gaze vector
+text2 Value Socket: string representation of the Y coordinate of the gaze vector
+text3 Value Socket: string representation of the Z coordinate of the gaze vector

 ##### Set Eyes Left Right Pitch Yaw

 Trigger Name: `_xjvb_eyeLRPitchYaw`
-text1 Value Socket: string respresentation of two floats (separated by commas) for the pitch and yaw of the left eye, e.g. `1.234,56.7` text2 Value Socket: string respresentation of two floats (separated by commas) for the pitch and yaw of the right eye, e.g. `1.234,56.7`
+text1 Value Socket: string respresentation of two floats (separated by commas) for the pitch and yaw of the left eye, e.g. `1.234,56.7`
+text2 Value Socket: string respresentation of two floats (separated by commas) for the pitch and yaw of the right eye, e.g. `1.234,56.7`

 ##### Set Eyes Left Right Vector

 Trigger Name: `_xjvb_eyeLRVec`
-text1 Value Socket: string respresentation of three floats (separated by commas) for the gaze vector of the left eye,  e.g. `1.234,56.7,-8` text2 Value Socket: string respresentation of three floats (separated by commas) for the gaze vector of the right eye, e.g. `1.234,56.7,-8`
+text1 Value Socket: string respresentation of three floats (separated by commas) for the gaze vector of the left eye,  e.g. `1.234,56.7,-8`
+text2 Value Socket: string respresentation of three floats (separated by commas) for the gaze vector of the right eye, e.g. `1.234,56.7,-8`

 ## Development